Aku Louhimies

-Aku Urban Louhimies (born 3 July 1968) is a Finnish film director and screenwriter.
-He has directed feature films, documentary films, commercials and music videos.
+' (born 3 July 1968) is a Finnish film director and screenwriter.
+He has directed feature films, television series, documentary films, commercials and music videos.
 His international breakthrough was the 2016 serial drama Rebellion.

 He directed and produced the 2017 war film The Unknown Soldier which is the biggest box office hit since 1955 in Finland.

 Education

-Aku graduated from Billings West High School in Montana, U.S. After returning to Helsinki, he studied history at the University of Helsinki, and film directing at University of Art and Design Helsinki in Finland.
-Louhimies' military rank is Reserve Senior Lieutenant.
+Louhimies graduated from Billings West High School in Montana, U.S. After returning to Helsinki, he studied history at the University of Helsinki, and film directing at the University of Art and Design Helsinki in Finland.
 He is fluent in English, Finnish, Swedish, and Spanish.

-December 2019 Louhimies was promoted to an officer rank of Senior Lieutenant (in reserves) by Finnish Defence Forces.
+In December 2025, Louhimies was promoted to an officer rank of Captain (in reserves) by the Finnish Defence Forces.

 Career

 Feature films

-Restless (2000) was first feature film directed by Louhimies, and after that, he has directed nine feature films, among them award-winning Frozen Land (2005), war drama Tears of April (2008), multi-narrative drama Naked Harbour (2012) and hard-hitting crime-drama 8-ball (2013).
+Restless (2000) was the first feature film directed by Louhimies, and he has since directed ten other feature films, among them the award-winning Frozen Land (2005), the war drama Tears of April (2008), the multi-narrative drama Naked Harbour (2012) and the hard-hitting crime-drama 8-ball (2013).

-In 2017 Louhimies directed a World War II Drama The Unknown Soldier that had its premiere October 27, 2017 as a part of the official 100th anniversary of Finnish independence program.
+In 2017, Louhimies directed a World War II drama, The Unknown Soldier, that had its premiere on 27 October 2017 as a part of the official 100th anniversary of Finnish independence program.
 The film is based on Väinö Linna's acclaimed novel The Unknown Soldier from 1954.
 The international premiere was on 23 November 2017 at the Tallinn Black Nights Film Festival, followed by Ireland, Sweden, Iceland and Norway.
 The film was described by critics as gritty, forlorn, honest and realistic as well as a pacifist piece confronting less pleasant sides of Finnish history.
-The film is Finland's biggest box office hit since 1955, with over million viewers and it's still gathering more views on TV and on streaming platforms.
-In 2020 Louhimies directed an international thriller Omerta 6/12 Attack on Finland, where Finland's Independence Day celebration on December 6 is crudely interrupted by an attack to the Presidential Residence.
+The film is Finland's biggest box office hit since 1955, with over million viewers, and it is still gathering more views on TV and on streaming platforms.

+In 2020, Louhimies directed an international thriller, Omerta 6/12, where Finland's Independence Day celebration on 6 December is crudely interrupted by an attack to the Presidential Residence.
 The film is starring actors Jasper Pääkkönen, Nanna Blondell and Sverrir Guðnason.
-It was released on winter 2021.
-Also in 2020 he directed feministic romantic drama "The Wait", that he created with Inka Kallén, based on a novel by Juhani Aho Due to the pandemic The Wait was released 2022 and it is the world's first carbon negative film.
-The movie received an award for the Best Original Score by Esa-Pekka Salonen, at Tallinn Black Nights Film Festival.
+It was released in winter 2021.
+Also in 2020, he directed the feministic romantic drama The Wait, which he created with Inka Kallén, based on a novel by Juhani Aho.
+Due to the COVID-19 pandemic, The Wait was released in 2022.
+It is the world's first carbon negative film.
+The film received an award for the Best Original Score by Esa-Pekka Salonen, at Tallinn Black Nights Film Festival.